-The MMOT lab has three primary research areas:
+The MMOT lab has three main research areas:

-Mechanics and material properties of passive skeletal muscle and aponeurosis.
+Mechanics of biological soft tissues.
 We combine multi-axial materials testing, imaging, and computational modeling to develop and explore structure-function mechanisms of skeletal muscle and other soft tissues.

-Human limb biomechanics and simulation.
+Musculoskeletal biomechanics, motion analysis, and neuromuscular biomechanics.
 We use motion analysis techniques and computational modeling to investigate the interactions between human dynamics, muscle activity patterns, and clinical factors such as joint pain and function.